-- 15.-(1) Where the Director-General receives, or has received not more than 5 years before 8th January 1999, an innovative pesticide application and confidential supporting information, the Director-General, during the protected period in relation to that confidential supporting information - (a) shall take reasonable steps to ensure that the confidential supporting information is kept confidential to the Director-General; and - (b) shall not use the confidential supporting information for the purposes of determining whether to grant any other application.
+15.-(1) Where the Director-General receives an innovative pesticide application and confidential supporting information, the Director-General, during the protected period in relation to that confidential supporting information -

-- (2) For the purposes of this section and section 16, unless the context otherwise requires - "application" means an application for registration of a pesticide under section 14: - "confidential information" includes - (a) trade secrets; and - (b) information that has commercial value that would be, or would be likely to be, diminished by disclosure; - "confidential supporting information" means confidential information given - (a) in, or in relation to, an innovative pesticide application; and

-- (b) about the pesticide that is or was, as the case may be, the subject of that application; - "Director-General" includes any public officer or officer of the Board or of any other statutory authority authorised under section 6 to carry out registration of pesticides under section 14;

-"ingredient" includes a chemical or biological entity;

-"innovative pesticide application" means -
+- (a) must take reasonable steps to ensure that the confidential supporting information is kept confidential to the Director-General; and - (b) must not use the confidential supporting information for the purposes of determining whether to grant any other application. - (2) In this section and section 16, unless the context otherwise requires - "application" means an application for registration of a pesticide under section 14; - "confidential information" includes - (a) trade secrets; and - (b) information that has commercial value that would be, or would be likely to be, diminished by disclosure; - "confidential supporting information" means confidential information given - (a) in, or in relation to, an innovative pesticide application; and - (b) about the pesticide that is or was (as the case may be) the subject of that application; - "Director-General" includes any public officer or officer of the Board or of any other statutory authority authorised under section 6 to carry out registration of pesticides under section 14; - "ingredient" includes a chemical or biological entity; - "innovative pesticide application" means in relation to an application made after 8 January 1999, an application that refers to an active ingredient - (a) that is an active ingredient of the pesticide to which the application relates; and

-- (a) in relation to an application made after 8th January 1999, an application that refers to an active ingredient - (i) that is an active ingredient of the pesticide to which the application relates; and - (ii) that has not, before that application is received by the Director-General, been referred to in any other application as an active ingredient of the pesticide; and - (b) in relation to an application made before 8th January 1999, an application that referred to an active ingredient - (i) that was an active ingredient of the pesticide to which the application related; and - (ii) that had not, before the application was received by the Director-General, been referred to in any other application as an active ingredient of the pesticide; - "protected period", in relation to confidential supporting information relating to an innovative pesticide application received by the Director-General, means a period of 5 years from the date the innovative pesticide application is or was, as the case may be, received by the Director-General.
+- (b) that has not, before that application is received by the Director-General, been mentioned in any other application as an active ingredient of the pesticide; - "protected period", in relation to confidential supporting information relating to an innovative pesticide application received by the Director-General, means a period of 5 years from the date the innovative pesticide application is or was (as the case may be) received by the Director-General.